-Listen now to How to Make Summer Learning Fun!
+Listen now to learn How to Make Summer Learning Fun!

 To kick off summer break, we are introducing our very own Homeschool.com summer reading challenge!
 We recognize that not every child loves to read, so this is going to be a great option for helping motivate them to sit down and lose themselves in a good book.
 Reading is meant to be fun, exciting, and enjoyable, and we want to keep it that way.
-We’ve combined our reading challenge with a printable kit, and a giveaway at the end of summer!
-Each family that participates in the reading challenge and completes the Bingo Chart or the Reading Record can enter our giveaway to receive a free book (tba).
+We’ve combined our reading challenge with a printable kit with rewards for when your child has completed the challenge!

 How to Complete the Homeschool Reading Challenge

 So, how does our summer reading challenge work?
 Feel free to use any reading medium or format you prefer, whether physical books, pdfs, or even reading apps!
 The point here is to just sit down, kick your feet back, and READ this summer.
 Local summer book clubs are also a great option for keeping kids inspired.
 If you can’t find an existing club, perhaps consider starting one with your homeschool support group or co-op.
 You could even look into reading books for free online!

 We don’t want this to feel like summer school, but rather, a summer adventure!
 We’ve said we want this challenge to be fun, so here’s what your printable kit includes:

 - A Bingo Chart.
 Who doesn’t like Bingo?
 This chart will help encourage your kids to read books of all different genres for variety and to keep their minds engaged!

 - A Reading Log.
 This log will help kids keep track of the books they’ve read.
 It’s a great way to record their progress.
 Personally, I always feel a sense of accomplishment when I write down each book I’ve read!